vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 ### Feature-Rich: h2oGPT

-**H2O.ai** is an AI company that has greatly contributed to the open-source community with its AutoML products and now their GenAI products too. **[h2oGPT](https://github.com/h2oai/h2ogpt)** offers extensive features and customization, ideal for NVIDIA GPU owners:
+**H2O.ai** is an AI company that has greatly contributed to the open-source community with its AutoML products and now their GenAI products. **[h2oGPT](https://github.com/h2oai/h2ogpt)** offers extensive features and customization, ideal for NVIDIA GPU owners:

 * [Many file formats supported for offline RAG](https://github.com/h2oai/h2ogpt/blob/main/docs/README_LangChain.md#supported-datatypes)
 * Evaluation of model performance using reward models